opea-project/docs/framework.md

   *	High availability
     * Replication & Data/Instance Protection
     * Resiliency – time to relaunch an instance when burned down to zero.
-    * Privides support and instrumentation for enterprise 24/7 support
+    * Provides support and instrumentation for enterprise 24/7 support
   *	Licensing model and SW Distribution
     * Scalable from small to large customers
     * Ability to customize for specific enterprise needs